 In a city like D.C. dashing from work to home doesn’t have to involve sitting in hours of traffic and fumes.
 You could get from your yoga class to your favorite restaurant in minutes with an electric scooter.
-The best part is that you don’t even need to buy one, you can rent one by the minute with Bird and other electric scooter rental services available in DC.
+The best part is that you don’t even need to buy one.
+You can rent one in a minute with a Bird scooter available in D.C.
+Or other electric scooter rental services.

 Using Blueground to find an apartment in D.C. is just as convenient as how Bird works.
 With Blueground you get to choose from an array of beautifully furnished apartments ideally located in the most vibrant neighborhoods in D.C.
 The apartments are located in close proximity to public transit which includes Bird docks and in neighborhoods with great cultural offerings.

 Renting a Bird scooter in D.C. costs $1 to unlock it and $0.15 for every minute you ride it.
 All payments are handled through the Bird app.

 When you sign up you put in your credit card information, after you complete a trip the amount is automatically removed from your account.
 Bird scooters are required to be returned within 24 hours when you are done with them.

 If you fail to do this, you are charged $25.
 Scooters not returned within 48 hours are considered lost or stolen by Bird.

 When this happens you could be charged up to $500.

 Whenever you pick up a Bird scooter they are usually all charged up and ready to go.
 This doesn’t happen magically.
 Bird Chargers living in D.C. charge scooters overnight.
 You could be one of them and make money while doing so.

 All you need to do is use the app to find scooters that need charging around the city, pick them up, and then take them home and charge them overnight.